t-zhan/MedicalQA/README.md

 # MedicalQA
-This is a medical question answering system with RAG on medical knowledge graph.
+This is a medical question answering system with RAG on a medical knowledge graph.

 ## Environment Requirements
 CUDA 11.8